elementary-Inc/blog/_posts/2022/2022-01-12-warble-wordle-game-clone-for-elementary-os.md

 ---
-title: Warble is a ‘Wordle’ Clone for elementary OS
+title: Warble is a ‘Wordle’ Clone for elementary OS (And It’s Just as Addictive)
-description: And It’s Just as Addictive
+description: Five letters, six guesses, and one VERY compelling game
 author: joeysneddon
 image: /images/updates-for-january-2022/warble.jpg